neuron-vision/shoreshnizer/README.md

 This decomposition method ensures that the full semantic context is retained in a compact representation.
 By using a low-dimensional approach, it becomes feasible to train a Hebrew/Arabic language model with a smaller amount of data compared to other options.
 The primary alternative approach involves representing each letter as an individual token, resulting in a high-dimensional representation that lacks semantic connections and necessitates a larger training dataset.
 However, for cases that don't conform to this approach, we can still resort to character-based tokens, which is the default fallback method for non-English languages.

+# Intuition
+When teaching children to read unfamiliar words, we encourage them to begin by guessing the word's root.
+The root of a word holds the majority of the information within the sentence.
+Once the root is determined, we can then comprehend how the non-root letters contribute to the overall meaning of the sentence.

 # Assumptions
-1. Cluster break down lowers the theoretical numbers of combinations from
+1. Cluster break-down lowers the theoretical numbers of combinations from
 > number_of_roots^number_of_prefix^number_of_suffix^number_of_infix

 to